Ward-Hauge MS, NP, BCIM

 her masters degree in science at California State University, Sacramento in

-April spent the past 9 years in family & internal medicine.
+April spent a decade in family & internal medicine.
 She was fortunate to work with an exceptional

 group of physicians who fostered her desire for complex cases.
 This gift coupled with diligence, an endless